Pernix

 Workflows

-• YAML steps with depends_on
+• frontmatter steps with depends_on

 • parallel waves auto-dispatched